 This data suggests that Listerine significantly reduces the amount of N. gonorrhoeae on the pharyngeal surface.

 But, we want to put in a few words of caution from the people over at Jezebel:

-- This study leaves us a long way from recommending mouthwash as a standard part of sexual health.
+- This study leaves us far from recommending mouthwash as a standard part of sexual health.
 If swishing around some Listerine after oral sex makes you feel better, it probably won’t hurt, but it will not cure or treat an existing infection—that’s what antibiotics are for.
-Chow emphasizes that, while the findings are promising, at this point “we do not recommend it at any site and certainly not anywhere other than the throat.”
+Chow emphasizes that, while the findings are promising, at this point, “we do not recommend it at any site and certainly not anywhere other than the throat.”
 So please don’t douche with Listerine or dip your penis in it.
 This is most definitely not good for your genitals and will not be an effective way of preventing the spread of infection.

 With daily use it may increase gonococcal clearance and have important implications for prevention strategies but Listerine is not a cure for the clap.

 So, the jury may still be out about the long term effects of Listerine on gonorrhea but using it won’t harm you, and it will give you fresh breath.